apache/echarts-doc/en/tutorial/media-query.md

 + location description

-    + capable to set `left: 'center'`，stands for centered horizontally.
+    + capable to set `left: 'center'`, stands for centered horizontally.
-    + capable to set `top: 'middle'`，stands for centered vertically.
+    + capable to set `top: 'middle'`, stands for centered vertically.

 The concept of these six measures is similar to the six ones in css：